yordanis-arencibia/summarization-tokenization/README.md

 ## Overview

-This repository contains tools and utilities for managing text summarization and tokenization processes, specifically designed to optimize content for Large Language Model (LLM) context windows.
+This repository contains test script for understand the managing text summarization and tokenization processes, specifically designed to optimize content for Large Language Model (LLM) context windows.
 As LLMs have strict token limits, effective summarization and tokenization strategies are crucial for processing large documents while maintaining essential information.

 ## Introduction to Summarization and Tokenization